 The Oregon State Coast Coho Conservation Plan describes the population status and conservation plan for coho salmon in the Necanicum, Nehalem, Tillamook Bay, Nestucca, Salmon, Siletz, Yaquina, Beaver, Alsea, Siuslaw, Lower Umpqua, Middle Umpqua, North Umpqua, South Umpqua, Siltcoos Lake, Tahkenitch Lake, Tenmile Lake, Coos, Coquille, Flores, Sixes and some smaller ocean front tributaries and sub-basins totaling 56 populations.
 These 56 populations, of which 21 are independent and 36 are dependent populations, make up the Oregon Coast Coho salmon evolutionarily significant unit (ESU).

 The Oregon Coast Coho Conservation Plan addresses legal requirements for conservation planning under Oregon’s Native Fish Conservation Policy.
-Perhaps more importantly, in addition to meeting legal requirements, the plan provides an informed, strategic approach to recovery that is based on science, supported by stakeholders, built on existing efforts, and includes new recovery actions.
-The plan is linked to an adaptive management framework that will allow it to evolve over time with new information, including assessment of the recovery actions taken.
-Implementation of Oregon's conservation plan will require the contribution of federal, state, and local governments, tribes, and many organizations, groups, and citizens.
+In addition to meeting legal requirements, the Plan provides an informed, strategic approach to recovery that is based on science, supported by stakeholders, built on existing efforts, and includes new recovery actions.
+The Plan is supported by an adaptive management framework that allows it to evolve over time with new information, including assessment of the recovery actions taken.
+Implementation of the Oregon Coast Coho Conservation Plan will require collaboration, coordination and the contribution of federal, state, and local governments, tribes, and many organizations, groups, and citizens.

 - Coastal Coho Salmon Management Unit (SMU) (equivalent to federal Oregon Coast Coho ESU)

-Coastal implementation Coordinator
+Coastal Implementation Coordinator